mingwho/valleyofthewind/README.md

 - Seeds now have particle trail
 - Playtest
 - Glider initialises player height and orientation on startup
-- Limit the glider at certain height so it won't crash into ground - won't go through terrain, but
+- Limit the glider at certain height so it won't crash into ground
+- Figure out glider model - more V-shaped or with some indication of the front
 Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu